From spectacular waterfalls and unique wildlife to tales of the lost city of El Dorado, these are the most interesting facts about Guyana.

 9. As such, Guyana is known as the ‘land of six peoples’.

-10. Scotland was heavily involved in the slave trade of the 18th and 19th centuries, particularly in Guayana.
-There are at least 30 place names south of Guyana’s capital Georgetown that are associated with the Scottish Highlands.
+10. Scotland was heavily involved in Guyana during the colonial era, and many place names south of Georgetown still have Scottish origins.
 These include Alness, Belladrum, Culcairn, Dunrobin, Glastullich, Inverness, Kintail, Kintyre, Rosehall and Tain.

 12. In fact, Guyana means ‘land of many waters’ as it has at least 300 waterfalls and multiple rivers.
 Other famous falls include the Orinduik Falls and Marshall Falls.